Amjad-Khalaf/Inverted-kmers/README.md

 # Identifying large inversions between two sequences (INV-ID)
 <br />
-This code receives a reference chromosome, and uses Jellyfish2 to extract all unique kmers from it.
-Then, it checks for the presence of these unique kmers in a submitted query chromosome as matches or as inverted kmers.
+This code receives a reference chromosome, and uses Jellyfish2 to extract all unique 31-mers from it.
+Then, it checks for the presence of these unique 31-mers in a submitted query chromosome as matches or as inverted 31-mers.
 It records all of the results in a bed file which can be viewed using IGV.
 <br />
 <br />

+### Identify inverted 31-mers between two genomic assemblies

 Run Jellyfish on reference chromosome to identify unique kmers:
 <br />
 <br />